 ZipRecruiter is a job aggregator, resume search tool, and job search engine.
-Once an employer posts a job on ZipRecruiter, it’s pushed to 100+ different job boards.
-ZipRecruiter lets you post from a single platform and captures all the applications in one place, saving hiring managers from posting jobs and filtering through applications from multiple job sites.
+Once you post a job, ZipRecruiter pushes it to 100+ different job boards and captures all your applications in one place, saving you from posting jobs and filtering through applications from multiple job sites.

 Here are the basic features of ZipRecruiter which we’ll highlight as we go through the step-by-step process below:

 Post to 100+ Job Boards With One Submission

 When you post a job on ZipRecruiter, it also gets automatically posted on over 100 job boards.
 Most of these are smaller or niche boards, such as resume.com, job.com, medjobbers.com, truckerswanted.com, and many more.
 While each of these sites may not get a lot of traffic individually, when added up, you can get a lot of eyes on your job posting.
 Unfortunately, ZipRecruiter doesn’t post to the biggest job boards like Monster, Indeed, or CareerBuilder.
 It’s an extra charge to have your job posted on LinkedIn.

 You can also post your ZipRecruiter job postings on your business’ social media pages, such as Facebook, Twitter, and Instagram.

 ZipRecruiter has a resume bank of over 12 million resumes, and it allows you to do unlimited resume searches by every kind of criteria you can think of – including keywords, education and location.
 Using a resume search helps you find job seekers who are passive candidates, meaning they haven’t applied to your position, but might if you contact them.
 The search is free, but if you want to contact an individual through ZipRecruiter, you have to pay for an account that provides you access to job seeker contact info.
 We provide more on the resume search feature below.

 ZipRecruiter Mobile App for Job Seekers & Employers